By Lee Foster

 There’s nothing like actually going through the publishing process on Amazon Kindle, again, with a new book, to refresh yourself on our rapidly changing self-pub world.
 I had last uploaded a book and cover file two years ago.

-This past month I had a new book to upload.
-So, what has changed in 2019?
+This past month I had a new book to upload to Amazon Kindle.
+So, what has changed on Amazon Kindle this year?
 My new book is the sixth in my self-pub career since 2006.

 Settling on Your Self-Publishing Trajectory

 The first question, which I continue to ask myself and which I offer my clients who ask for an analysis of their “publishing path,” is:

 How will you get your print book and ebook before a maximum audience, at maximum profitability to yourself?

 My current pattern, personally and in my general advice, is:

 - Use Amazon Kindle direct for print book as a paperback POD (print-on-demand).

 - Use Amazon Kindle direct for ebook, but non-exclusively.